jundalisay/spblist/content/en/research/mohammad/quran/sura-023a.md

 115. Did you think that We created you in vain, and that to Us you will not be returned?”

-{{< s v="116" >}}So Exalted is Allah, the Ruler, the Real.
+{{< s v="116" >}}So Exalted is Enki, the Ruler, the Real.
 There is no god except He, the Lord of the Noble Throne.

-117. Whoever invokes another god besides Allah—he has no proof thereof—his reckoning rests with his Lord.
+117. Whoever invokes another god besides Enki—he has no proof thereof—his reckoning rests with his Lord.
 The disbelievers will not succeed.

 118. And say, “My Lord, forgive and have mercy, for You are the Best of the merciful.”